-vtkm::worklet::DispatcherMapField The dispatcher used in conjunction with a worklet that subclasses vtkm::worklet::WorkletMapField.
-The dispatcher class has one template argument: the worklet type.

-vtkm::worklet::DispatcherMapTopology The dispatcher used in conjunction with a worklet that subclasses vtkm::worklet::WorkletMapTopology or one of its sibling classes (such as vtkm::worklet::WorkletVisitCellsWithPoints).
-The dispatcher class has one template argument: the worklet type.

-vtkm::worklet::DispatcherReduceByKey The dispatcher used in conjunction with a worklet that subclasses vtkm::worklet::WorkletReduceByKey.
+- vtkm::worklet::DispatcherMapField The dispatcher used in conjunction with a worklet that subclasses vtkm::worklet::WorkletMapField.
+The dispatcher class has one template argument: the worklet type. - vtkm::worklet::DispatcherMapTopology The dispatcher used in conjunction with a worklet that subclasses vtkm::worklet::WorkletMapTopology or one of its sibling classes (such as vtkm::worklet::WorkletVisitCellsWithPoints).
+The dispatcher class has one template argument: the worklet type. - vtkm::worklet::DispatcherPointNeighborhood The dispatcher used in conjunction with a worklet that subclasses vtkm::worklet::WorkletPointNeighborhood.
+The dispatcher class has one template argument: the worklet type. - vtkm::worklet::DispatcherReduceByKey The dispatcher used in conjunction with a worklet that subclasses vtkm::worklet::WorkletReduceByKey.
 The dispatcher class has one template argument: the worklet type.